schweizercode/schweizercode/README.md

 - 🎓 former Student at Code Academy Berlin

-- 👨🏼‍💻 Developed and Coded the Software for Intellyscale: https://intellyscale.com/
+- 👨🏼‍💻 Developed and Coded the Software for Intellyscale: https://intellyscale.com/ (Repo on GitLab not visible to the public)

 - 🇦🇺 lived in Australia for over 4 Years